-DIY Map Burlap Pillows: I love maps, travelling and fun crafts that are personal in some way.
-I decided to put all this together and make these unique luggage tag pillows using map fabric and burlap (hessian).
+I love maps and traveling.
+I decided to put all this together and make these unique luggage tag burlap pillows (hessian cushions) using world map fabric.

 *My English family and friends give me a blank look whenever I say burlap as they call it hessian.
 As I follow so many American bloggers and crafters burlap is what I’m used to, plus I prefer the word to hessian.

 Also, further apologies to my English family and friends but I’m using the word pillow rather than cushion.